NetOpWibby/DSGN/thoughts/_posts/2015-03-08-dsgn-version-eight.md

 category: post
 ---

+##### This post is referring to a previous version of DSGN, the sourcecode of which can be found [here](https://github.com/NetOperatorWibby/DSGN/tree/v1 "Previous DSGN").

 About a month ago, I felt I needed to give this dear site of mine more love in the form of a redesign.
 As I started the redesign, I realized what it needed was more of a re*align*.
 The code needed a major refactor, mobile styles needed to be refined, and I needed a better way to organize (and create new) projects.

 This is finally done!
 However, I jumped the gun a bit, haha!